tjd1234/cmpt135spring2024/obsidian/135website2024/linear search.md

 - **Case 1**: `x` is in `v`
 - **Case 2**: `x` is not in `v`

-Assuming each case occurs 50% of the time, the total number of comparisons will be the average of the two cases, e.g. $\frac{1}{2}$ (# of comparisons in case 1) + $\frac{1}{2}$ (# of comparisons in case 1).
+Assuming each case occurs 50% of the time, the total number of comparisons will be the average of the two cases, e.g. $\frac{1}{2}$ (# of comparisons in case 1) + $\frac{1}{2}$ (# of comparisons in case 2).

 So, how many comparisons are done in each case?
 For case 1, it is reasonable to estimate that about $\frac{n}{2}$ comparisons are done on average, e.g. sometimes `x` is near the beginning of the vector, sometimes it is near the end.
-If `v`s elements are randomly ordered, then over multiple searches these cases balance out, and we end up doing an average of about $\frac{n}{2}$ comparisons per search.
+If the elements in `v` are randomly ordered, then over multiple searches these cases balance out, and we end up doing, an average, about $\frac{n}{2}$ comparisons per search.

 For case 2, when `x` is *not* in `v`, then `n` comparisons are always done.

 So the total number of comparisons done by linear search is $\frac{1}{2}$ (# of comparisons in case 1) + $\frac{1}{2}$ (# of comparisons in case 1).
 This is: $\frac{1}{2}\cdot\frac{n}{2} + \frac{1}{2}n = \frac{n}{4} + \frac{2n}{4} = \frac{3n}{4}$.

-Assuming random data, this expression says linear search does $\frac{3}{4}n$ comparisons on average.
+Assuming random data, this expression says linear search does $\frac{3}{4}n$ comparisons *on average*.
 Experiments show that this is a pretty accurate count of the number of comparisons that linear search actually does under those conditions.

 One final comment: many programmers estimate the average case for linear search to instead be the simpler expression $\frac{n}{2}$.
-But $\frac{3}{4}n$ is more accurate under our assumptions because the worst-case of $n$ comparisons occurs in two different ways: when $x$ is the last element, and when its not in the vector at all.
+But $\frac{3}{4}n$ is more accurate under our assumptions because the worst-case of $n$ comparisons occurs in *two different ways*: when $x$ is the last element, and when its not in the vector at all.
 So $n$ comparisons occurs about twice as frequently as any other number of comparisons.

 ## Optional: More Detailed Linear Search Average Case
 Here is another, more detailed, derivation of the number of comparisons done by linear search in the average case.